 The term was derived from Louisiana French and loosely translates to “a little something extra.”

 For example, if you ordered a sandwich and the shop owner threw in a free cookie, that’s lagniappe.
-The term can also be used when referring to a bonus or unexpected gift.

 Louisiana’s version of “no way!”
 This exclamation is used in response to something unbelievable or outrageous.

-For example, if you heard that Louisiana had the best jambalaya in the world, you might respond with “choot!”
+For example, if you heard Louisiana had the best jambalaya in the world, you might respond with “choot!”

-Louisiana is known for its vibrant culture and lively people, so it only makes sense that we’d have our own way of expressing disbelief.
+Louisiana is known for its vibrant culture and lively people, so it only makes sense that we’d have our way of expressing disbelief.

 3. Cher:

-A term of endearment meaning “dear.”
-Louisiana is a state known for its Southern charm and hospitality, and cher is the perfect example of that.
+Louisiana is known for its Southern charm and hospitality, and Cher is the perfect example.

 When someone calls you “cher,” it means they think fondly of you.
-The term can also be used instead of “honey” or “sweetheart.”

 4. Tee-tot:

-A Louisiana slang word meaning “just a little bit.”
 This phrase expresses small amounts, like a few drops of hot sauce on your jambalaya.

 For example, you could say, “I need a tee-tot of hot sauce on my jambalaya.”
-Louisiana folks know the importance of seasoning their food.

 5. Laissez Les Bons Temps Rouler:

-A Louisiana phrase that translates to “let the good times roll.”
 This phrase is often shouted at Louisiana festivals and events as an expression of joy and anticipation.

-It encourages people to have fun and enjoy themselves.
-Louisiana is known for its lively culture, and Laissez Les Bons Temps Rouler captures that spirit perfectly.
+Louisiana is known for its lively culture, and Laissez Les Bons Temps Rouler perfectly captures that spirit.

 “Cajun Christmas” is a Louisiana term to describe the holiday season.